Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Case Studies

-Fig.~\ref{fig_overall} compares the average inference and overall RRA verification times for a collection of NN and equivalent SDT controllers.
+Figure~\ref{fig_overall} compares the average inference and overall RRA verification times for a collection of NN and equivalent SDT controllers.
 We set $T=200$ for the MountainCar problem and $T=25$ for the CartPole problem.
-While the inference time for the SDT increases with the number of layers in NN, our results show that the transformed SDT controller accelerates verification for the MountainCar problem by up to $21 \times$ and for the CartPole problem by up to $2\times$.
+As shown, the difference in inference time increases with the number of layers in the NN.
+This behavior is attributed to the capability of NNs to undergo parallel hardware acceleration.
+Our results show that the transformed SDT controller accelerates verification for the MountainCar problem by up to $21 \times$ and for the CartPole problem by up to $2\times$.
 Moreover, the larger the number of layers in the NN, the larger the difference between runtime for NN verification and runtime for SDT verification.

+An advantage of SDT controllers is that the policy can be inferred from the tree structure.
+Figure~\ref{fig_action_mountain_car} shows the policies and SDT leaf node partitions for example MountainCar controllers.
+We observe that constant action state-space regions become more complex as the depth of the NN increases.
+Figure~\ref{fig_action_car_racing} plots the policies and leaf node partitions of the CarRacing controller with $\mathbf{N} = (3, 32, 32, 5)$.
+The observed behavior indicates that when the vehicle is traveling at high speed and the relative position of the second tile ahead is on the left, the controller instructs the vehicle to turn left.
+Conversely, if the relative position of the second tile ahead is on the right, the controller advises the vehicle to turn right.
+Finally, when the vehicle is not traveling at high speed, the controller's strategy is to accelerate when the second tile ahead is further away, presumably to optimize its position and speed.